brunokoga/Montevideo/environment.md

 ### Winds

 The wind can create a stinging spray of sand or dust, fan a large fire, keel over a small boat, and blow gases or vapors away.
-If powerful enough, it can even knock characters down (see Table: Wind Effects), interfere with ranged attacks, or impose penalties on some skill checks.
+If powerful enough, it can even knock characters down (see Table: Wind Effects, interfere with ranged attacks, or impose penalties on some skill checks.

 [Table: Wind Effects]
 | Wind Force | Wind Speed | Ranged Attacks Normal/Siege Weaponsⁱ | Checked Size⁲ | Blown Away Size | Fly Penalty |